 Note from Chase: a friend sent me the article below.
-I didn’t even get all the way through reading it the first time before I reached out to the author to ask to republish it here on The Sparkline.
-Myke Cole is a writer; he knows what the work is… enjoy.
+I didn’t even finish reading it before I emailed the author to ask to republish it here on The Sparkline.
+Myke Cole, the author, is a writer; he knows what the work is.
+Enjoy.

 It’s 2013 on a Saturday night, and I’m alone in my apartment, in front of my laptop.

 I can’t shake the feeling that there’s some amazing party, filled with fascinating people, somewhere nearby.
 Artists and intellectuals and adventurers, all mixing and charging the air with stories.
 I wasn’t invited.

 It’s a familiar feeling, one that took root in adolescence and never left me.
 These are the wages of growing up a nerd.
 I figured it out for the most part, but there’s always the lingering tracery of social anxiety, echoes of years spent struggling to make friends, to date, to find a rhythm in a world that seemed built to embrace others.